 Transfer printing can work with almost any material.
 But since transfers are made from plastic, they tend to attach most effectively to polyester.

 T-shirt printing is an industry full of artistic creativity where you have the freedom to constantly refine and experiment with your ideas.
-Overtime, you’ll understand what t-shirt printing techniques work best with certain materials to get the best results.
+Over time, you’ll understand what t-shirt printing techniques work best with certain materials to get the best results.

 As a rule of thumb, any printing technique using ink will deliver phenomenal results with t-shirts made from 100% cotton.
-This natural fiber is a thicker and heavier material than most, which allows the ink to be fully absorbed, delivering a more intense and colourful look.
+This natural fibre is a thicker and heavier material than most, which allows the ink to be fully absorbed, delivering a more intense and colourful look.

 Using blended fabrics for t-shirt printing can be a bit tricky since your approach will have to be a bit more technical.
 To get the best results, you’ll have to do more homework on the limitations of each fabric, since you’ll be printing on a garment made from two different fabrics.